 But if you do not forgive others, your Father will not forgive you your sins.
-(Matthew 6:15).
+(Matthew 6:15 NET).

 We are to pray for, not prey on, our brothers and sisters in Christ when we see them stumble (1 John 5:16 a).
-God will then give them mercy in spite of what justice demands (i.e., God will give them additional opportunities to repent beyond what they deserve because of our intercession).
-Remember, mercy triumphs over judgment (James 2:13)
+God will then give them mercy despite what justice demands (i.e., God will give them additional opportunities to repent beyond what they deserve because of our intercession).
+Remember, mercy triumphs over judgment!
+(James 2:13)

 Could a sin leading to the physical death of a Christian be unforgiveness?
 Realize, unforgiveness blocks your forgiveness (1) from God (Matthew 6:15.
 John 20:23.
 2 Corinthians 2:10,11)

 For every time you eat this bread and drink the cup, you proclaim the Lord's death until he comes.
 For this reason, whoever eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of the body and blood of the Lord.
 A person should examine himself first, and in this way let him eat the bread and drink of the cup.
 For the one who eats and drinks without careful regard for the body eats and drinks judgment against himself.
 That is why many of you are weak and sick, and quite a few are dead.
 But if we examined ourselves, we would not be judged.
 But when we are judged by the Lord, we are disciplined so that we may not be condemned with the world.
 (1 Corinthians 11:26-32 NET)

 - not forgiving others that have sinned against us while partaking of the Lord’s Supper, and

 - not receiving the benefits of the New Covenant by faith when partaking of the Lord’s Supper (Hebrews 11:6)